 The focus of my artistic practice is generative design, to create complex forms and patterns from simple specifications.
-I aim to set up parameters of simple actions to affect base materials.
+My aim is to set up the parameters of action to affect base materials.

 Reuben Looyenga received his MFA at Central Saint Martin, London, UK.
 He has won the Murray Koffler Founding Members Purchase Award as well as the Grazyna and Martin Kabbat Award.